-- Directors' statement with regards the appropriateness of adopting the going concern basis of accounting and any material uncertainties identified set out on page 44; - Directors' explanation as to their assessment of the Group's prospects, the period this assessment covers and why this period is appropriate set out on page 44; - Directors' statement on whether it has a reasonable expectation that the Group will be able to continue in operation and meets its liabilities set out on page 44; - Directors' statement on fair, balanced and understandable set out on page 55; - Board's confirmation that it has carried out a robust assessment of the emerging and principal risks set out on page 50; - The section of the Annual Report that describes the review of effectiveness of risk management and internal control systems set out on page 50; and - The section describing the work of the audit committee set out on page 55.
+- Directors' statement with regards the appropriateness of adopting the going concern basis of accounting and any material uncertainties identified set out on pages 43; - Directors' explanation as to their assessment of the group's prospects, the period this assessment covers and why this period is appropriate set out on pages 43 to 44; - Directors' statement on whether it has a reasonable expectation that the group will be able to continue in operation and meets its liabilities set out on page 44. - Directors' statement on fair, balanced and understandable set out on page 44; - Board's confirmation that it has carried out a robust assessment of the emerging and principal risks set out on page 52; - The section of the annual report that describes the review of effectiveness of risk management and internal control systems set out on page 52; and, - The section describing the work of the audit committee set out on page 61.